BigCommerce Vs Magento: A Close Ecommerce Contest?

 With its limitless customization, Magento gives you loads of design flexibility.
 However, it needs far more technical knowledge than BigCommerce, given the fact you need to code everything and connect to a host yourself.

 Let’s quickly recap each round to see how we got here…

-|Ease of Use||Simple after a while, but slightly confusing at first with its terminology.||Very difficult without coding knowledge, and requires host integration.||BigCommerce|
+|Ease of Use||Simple, but can be quite confusing with its terminology at first!||Super difficult without coding knowledge, and requires host integration.||BigCommerce|

-|Ecommerce Features||The most built-in features of any ecommerce platform.||Restrictive built-in features, but allows access to 3,000+ apps.||BigCommerce|
+|Ecommerce Tools and Features||Offers the most built-in features of any ecommerce platform around.||Its built-in features are restrictive, but it does allow access to over 3,000 apps.||BigCommerce|

-|Marketing Tools||Lets you customize meta descriptions, URLs, and more.
-You can also sell across multiple channels.||Provides some good built-in SEO functions, but requires apps for multi-channel selling.||BigCommerce|
+|Marketing Tools and Features||Allows you to customize meta descriptions, URLs, and more, as well as sell across multiple channels.||Comes with some good SEO functions as standard, with app integrations available for multi-channel selling.||Magento|

 Overall, we’re giving the thumbs up – and ceremonial wooden sword – to BigCommerce.